Skip to content

 Your cart is empty

-Understand the differences between residential cold plunges & commercial-grade systems designed for gyms, clinics, & wellness centers.
+Understand the differences between residential cold plunges & commercial-grade systems engineered for residential use or high-traffic commercial facilities.

 Compare Plunges →

-Learn whether a dedicated cold plunge or a dual-temperature system is the better fit for your recovery and wellness routine.
+Learn whether a dedicated cold plunge or a dual-temperature system is the best fits your thermal conditioning requirements and environmental setup

-Compare traditional ice bath setups with modern chiller-powered cold plunge systems for convenience, consistency, and control.
+Compare traditional ice bath setups with modern chiller-powered cooling systems for precise temperature management and automated water maintenance

 Explore Install Needs →